The Class Pay Gap: Data & Analysis 2022

 This analysis is inspired by the work of Friedman and colleagues, particularly their 2016 paper that appeared in the American Sociological Review as well as their report for the Social Mobility Commission with Professor Lindsey Macmillan (2017) and their book The Class Ceiling (2021).
 There are many similarities but some minor differences.
 We similarly used aggregate data, looking at the overall class pay gap across the years where the data were available, and we kept the same age range and geography as they used, namely, for respondents aged 25-60 and resident in the UK at the time of interview.

 While their analysis tends to focus on one or two years, we cover a much longer time span (2014-2021).
-There is some year-to-year variation but little systemic change in the class pay gaps over time.
+There is some year-to-year variation but little systematic change in the class-pay gaps over time.
 Thus, taking a longer timeframe gives us a more accurate depiction of social structure, even though our main findings are rather similar to those reported by Friedman and Laurison.
 The overall similarities in findings are greater than the differences between our analysis.

 Our campaigns to raise awareness of the Class Pay Gap